Cronenworth hits for cycle, Padres rout Nationals 24-8

-The Padres, who finished the first half by losing two of three to the Rockies, had 22 hits against seven Washington pitchers.
+The Padres, who finished the first half by losing two of three to the Rockies, had 22 hits against seven Washington pitchers and set a franchise record for runs.
 San Diego scored in every inning except the seventh as the Nationals allowed the most runs since the franchise moved to Washington in 2005.

 Cronenworth had a two-run double in the second, an RBI triple in the third, a solo homer in the fifth and an infield single against the shift in the sixth.
 Jurickson Profar replaced him at second base in the bottom of the seventh.